Bibisha06/KubeDoo/docs/backend-readme.md

 ## Project Overview & Introduction

-DreamOps is an intelligent AI-powered incident response and infrastructure management platform that provides:
+KubeDoo is an intelligent AI-powered incident response and infrastructure management platform that provides:

 ### Core Features
 - **Autonomous Incident Resolution**: AI-powered analysis and automated remediation using Claude AI